viswamanu/git-demo/README.md

 Hello

-This is new line
+This is a demo model for classifying the objects

-trying add and commit in single command